ldbc/ldbc_snb_example_data/README.md

 The `duckdb` directory contains Python and SQL scripts to convert data to other formats (e.g. `CsvComposite` and `CsvMergeForeign`).

-To make the schema easier to comprehend, the conversion code performs a bit of extra work, e.g. the `Basic_Person_isLocatedIn_Place` and the `Composite_Person_isLocatedIn_Place` tables are the same.
-However, the redundancy incurred by this is limited as the number of Persons overall is small.

 ## Deployed data sets

 * [`raw.zip`](https://ldbc.github.io/ldbc_snb_data_converter/raw.zip)